↑

 Not only does making homemade seasoning for chili save money, but it also allows you to know and control exactly what ingredients are in the mix.

-Use the DIY seasoning blend for chili, casseroles, chili mac, hot dog chili, tacos, and more.
+Use the DIY seasoning blend for slow cooker chili, casseroles, chili mac, hot dog chili, tacos, and more.
 It is also great for adding flavor to baked potatoes, french fries, and steamed veggies such as broccoli or cauliflower.

 Jar of homemade chili seasoning mix laying down on its side with the seasoning falling out onto tabletop